ucberkeley/savio-training-intro-2017/intro.md

 You may have many serial jobs to run.
 It may be more cost-effective to collect those jobs together and run them across multiple cores on one or more nodes.

 Here are some options:

+FIXME: update the HTC link to go to the new ht_helper page

   - [see the Savio tip on "How to run High-Throughput Computing ..."](http://research-it.berkeley.edu/services/high-performance-computing/tips-using-brc-savio-cluster)
   - using [single-node parallelism](https://github.com/berkeley-scf/tutorial-parallel-basics) and [multiple-node parallelism](https://github.com/berkeley-scf/tutorial-parallel-distributed) in Python, R, and MATLAB